+Get a FREE audiobook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.

 Margaret Lea works in her father's antiquarian bookshop where her fascination for the biographies of the long-dead has led her to write them herself.
 She gets a letter from one of the most famous authors of the day, the mysterious Vida Winter, whose popularity as a writer has been in no way diminished by her reclusiveness.
 Until now, Vida has toyed with journalists who interview her, creating outlandish life histories for herself -- all of them invention.
 Now she is old and ailing, and at last she wants to tell the truth about her extraordinary life.
 Her letter to Margaret is a summons.

 Questions for Discussion

 - Much of the novel takes place in two grand estates -- Angelfield and then Miss Winter's.
 How are the houses reflections of their inhabitants?

-As the story unfolds, we learn that Margaret and Miss Winter are both twins.
+- As the story unfolds, we learn that Margaret and Miss Winter are both twins.
 What else do they have in common?

-Margaret and her mother are bound by a singular loss -- the death of Margaret's twin sister.
+- Margaret and her mother are bound by a singular loss -- the death of Margaret's twin sister.
 How has each woman dealt with this loss, and how has it affected her life?
 If her parents had told her the truth about her twin, would Margaret still be haunted?

-Books play a major role in this novel.
+- Books play a major role in this novel.
 Margaret, for example, sells books for a living.
 Miss Winter writes them.
 Most of the important action of the story takes place in libraries.
 There are stories within stories, all inextricably intertwined.
 Discuss the various roles of books, stories, and writing in this novel.

-Miss Winter asks Margaret if she'd like to hear a ghost story -- in fact, there seem to be several ghost stories weaving their way through.
+- Miss Winter asks Margaret if she'd like to hear a ghost story -- in fact, there seem to be several ghost stories weaving their way through.
 In what ways is The Thirteenth Tale a classic, gothic novel?

-Miss Winter frequently changes points of view from third to first person, from "they" to "we" to "I," in telling Margaret her story.
+- Miss Winter frequently changes points of view from third to first person, from "they" to "we" to "I," in telling Margaret her story.
 The first time she uses "I" is in the recounting of Isabelle's death and Charlie's disappearance.
 What did you make of this shifting when Margaret points it out on page 204?

 - Compare and contrast Margaret, Miss Winter, and Aurelius -- the three "ghosts" of the novel who are also each haunted by their pasts.

-It is a classic writer's axiom that a symbol must appear at least three times in a story so that the reader knows that you meant it as a symbol.
+- It is a classic writer's axiom that a symbol must appear at least three times in a story so that the reader knows that you meant it as a symbol.
 In The Thirteenth Tale, the novel Jane Eyre appears several times.
 Discuss the appearances and allusions to Jane Eyre and how this novel echoes that one.

-The story shifts significantly after the death of Mrs. Dunne and John Digence.
+- The story shifts significantly after the death of Mrs. Dunne and John Digence.
 Adeline steps forward as intelligent, well-spoken, and confident -- the "girl in the mists" emerges.
 Did you believe this miraculous transformation?
 If not, what did you suspect was really going on?

-Dr. Clifton tells Margaret that she is "suffering from an ailment that afflicts ladies of romantic imagination" when he learns that she is an avid reader of novels such as Wuthering Heights, Jane Eyre, and Sense and Sensibility.
+- Dr. Clifton tells Margaret that she is "suffering from an ailment that afflicts ladies of romantic imagination" when he learns that she is an avid reader of novels such as Wuthering Heights, Jane Eyre, and Sense and Sensibility.
 What do you think he means by drawing such a parallel?
 What other parallels exist between The Thirteenth Tale and classic 19th century literature?

-When did you first suspect Miss Winter's true identity?
+- When did you first suspect Miss Winter's true identity?
 Whether you knew or not, looking back, what clues did she give to Margaret (and what clues did the author give to you)?

-Margaret tells Aurelius that her mother preferred telling "weightless" stories in place of heavy ones, and that sometimes it's better "not to know."
+- Margaret tells Aurelius that her mother preferred telling "weightless" stories in place of heavy ones, and that sometimes it's better "not to know."
 Do you agree or disagree?

 - The title of this novel is taken from the title of Miss Winter's first book, Thirteen Tales of Change and Desperation, a collection of twelve stories with a mysterious thirteenth left out at the last minute before publication.
 How is this symbolic of the novel?
 What is the thirteenth tale?

-When do you think The Thirteenth Tale takes place?
+- When do you think The Thirteenth Tale takes place?
 The narrator gives some hints, but never tells the exact date.
 Which aspects of the book gave you a sense of time, and which seemed timeless?
 Did the question of time affect your experience with the novel?

 Enhance Your Book Club Experience

-Ghost stories abound in The Thirteenth Tale, and in many American towns and cities as well.
+- Ghost stories abound in The Thirteenth Tale, and in many American towns and cities as well.
 Take your book group on a haunted house tour.
 You can find a haunt near you at www.hauntedhouse.com.